-How This Assistant Superintendent Is Increasing Access to Student Support
+How This Asst.
+Superintendent is Increasing Access to Student Support

 Teachers can’t always be certain that their students are grasping the concepts they’re going over in class—at least until they start grading students' tests or assignments.
 But what if your district had more real-time visibility into how each of your students are learning, and where they are struggling?